vcxjack/assignment-1/README.md

     (notice the `-b` flag.
 It's important.
 Why?)

-4. Edit the file `about.me`, adding your name and student ID.
+4. Edit the file `about.me`, replacing my name and ID with yours.

 5. Have a look at the differences between your working copy of the file and the one you started with: